floodgate-io/java-sdk/README.md

 ## Compatibility

-The FloodGate Java SDK is currently compatible with JDK 11+
+The Floodgate Java SDK is currently compatible with JDK 11+

 ## Installing